Tylerdclark/CMIS242/Wk5/week5.md

 ## What do think is meant by programming to an interface?

 Programming to an interface, as I understand it, is a programming technique.
 When programming to an interface, what your code does is more important than how it is done.
-You can have methods stubs that are meant for losely-specific behavior.
-It allows an increased level of flexibilty in use and adaptibility over time.
+You can have methods stubs that are meant for loosely-specific behavior.
+It allows an increased level of flexibility in use and adaptability over time.

 ## What are some differences between Abstract Classes and Interfaces?

 A common comparison is that an interface is a sort of contract (and we have said this in class).
-An interface has empty methods which point the direction in which the programming should be doing, but not necessaily assigning the specifics of the behavior.
-Abstract classes take it a bit forward and can proivide some of that specific behavior and functionality.
+An interface has empty methods which point the direction in which the programming should be doing, but not necessarily assigning the specifics of the behavior.
+Abstract classes take it a bit forward and can provide some of that specific behavior and functionality.

 Each one has its benefits and limitations:

 * Interfaces cannot have data members (well, actually just constants) while abstract classes can

-* Interfaces can have method stubs (and deafult methods with java 8), while abstract classes can have defined methods and methods stubs
+* Interfaces can have method stubs (and default methods with java 8), while abstract classes can have defined methods and methods stubs

 * Interfaces can be implemented many times, while abstract classes can only be extended by a class once.